 |Mid stage - Charity attacking Jonge Prins.
 Top left: Paragon duels with Saloman Oordeel

 Their weakened raking broadsides were delivered at less than 30 yards and this proved enough for the first Dutch ship to strike.
 The vanguard’s of both squadrons had been attempting to curl each around the other and after several gunnery exchanges van Galen’s flagship De Zeven Provincien attacked Pheonix.
 The English crew were stunned by the terrifying attack and immediately Captain Cox surrendered his ship.
-Badiley had unsuccessfully tried to re grapple Salomans Oordeel the fearless captain of which, had immediately on freeing his ship from the clutches of Badiley’s Paradox, attacked the smaller Thomas Bonaventure.
+Badiley had unsuccessfully tried to re grapple Salomans Oordeel the fearless captain of which, had, on freeing his ship from the clutches of Badiley’s Paragon, promptly boarded the smaller Thomas Bonaventure.
 Her merchant crew offered spirited resistance but were overwhelmed by the Judgement of Solomon and her crew of devils who by this point, had themselves had enough of the fight.

 |Height of battle: Right - Maagd bow raked by Warwick.
 Far left - DZP captures Pheonix.

 Badiley’s squadron was reduced to his flagship, Elizabeth both of which remained relatively unscathed, the undamaged Mary Roseand the very badly mauled Constant Warwick and Lewis.
 Seeing the hopelessness of his situation, he signalled to break off and the English ships turned north west seeking safety.

 Mary was burned and destroyed, Pheonix, William and Thomas and Thomas Bonaventure were captured and the fireship Charitywas burned.
 Earlier, Appleton had lost Leopard, Levant Merchant and Peregrineall captured, Samson burned and Bonaventure blown up.